vorteX-io-codes/technical-assessment-devops-template/README.md

 ...
 ```

+## 🎯 Automate Kubernetes cluster deployment and code update

 Propose a solution to automate the cluster provisioning locally and the deployment of the lambda application when the code is updated.

+## 🎯 Monitor your application

+Propose a solution to monitor the deployed lambda application: logs and execution metrics.
+Include this as part of the automatic deployment.